Meet Our Team

 When I'm not working, I like camping, cooking, grilling/barbecuing (there is a difference), binging Parks and Rec, and trying to keep making the world a better place.

 I hold an M.A. in English from Iowa State University and a B.A. in English and Medieval Studies from the University of Iowa.
-My research in literary studies is focused in the Middle Ages, with my areas of specialization being in Chaucer and Middle English texts.
-My pedagogical interests are in the instruction of writing, first-generation college student experiences, and writing center practices.
-I have previously worked as a Graduate Communication Consultant at the WMC and as a public speaking and honors literature instructor.
+My research in literary studies is focused in the Middle Ages and my pedagogical interests are in the instruction of writing, first-generation college student experiences, and writing center practices.
+I have previously worked as a Graduate Communication Consultant at the WMC.

 I believe writing centers serve as the nexus of all things writing related on campus.
-While writing centers are a huge asset for students who are struggling and need more personalized instruction, they are also places for more advanced writers to do what professional writers do, which is find someone whom they can bounce ideas off of, someone who will be a critical reader of their work and give honest feedback.
-What I love most about Iowa State's Writing and Media Center is that it is a place that serves students working on such a wide range of projects, from essays and personal statements, to presentations and multimedia projects as well.
+While writing centers are a huge asset for students who are struggling and need more personalized instruction, they are also places for more advanced writers.
+What I love most about our Writing and Media Center is that it is a place that serves students working on such a wide range of projects.

-When I am not working, I enjoy attending comic book conventions and concerts, and travelling abroad.
-I also like to spend my time reading, singing, writing poetry, and going on new adventures with my husband and daughter.
+When I am not working, I enjoy attending comic book conventions, concerts, travelling abroad, and going on new adventures with my husband and daughter.